-This begs the question, what is the holiday tradition for Disney’s Hollywood Studios?
-There needs to be something in the wake of the Osborne lights leaving.
+This begs the question, what will be the holiday tradition for Disney’s Hollywood Studios?
+There needs to be something in the wake of the Osborne Lights leaving.
 May I recommend a Fantasmic Christmas?
 And I think many of those lights could go into the plants that line the lane going to the Fantastic auditorium.
 A new twist on a favorite attraction would keep Disney’s Hollywood Studios as a major draw during the holiday season.

 Surprising is that this group keeps popping up:

 I feel like this is an effort to provide a hipper version of the Citizens of Hollywood.
 To me, it comes across as a skit in a high school drama class.
 I seldom find more than a handful of guests paying attention to it, though admittedly they’re usually relegated to the back half of the park.
 I’ve wondered if they aren’t on some college theater internship.
 They don’t show as listed on the My Disney Experience app.
 Perhaps that affects their popularity.